Special Collection

 2. All specimens must be labeled with a patient name and other identifier (DOB, MRN, Specimen ID#, etc.).
 Sample acquisition prior to receiving therapy is strongly preferred.

 3. An FFPE tissue block is preferred over FFPE tissue scrolls.
-If submitting FFPE tissue scrolls, an H&E slide from a consecutive cut is also required.
-Please contact the laboratory at (614) 722-5321 to request the scroll calculator application to be emailed to you to determine the number of scrolls required.
+If submitting FFPE tissue scrolls or slides, an H&E slide from a consecutive cut is also required.
 Tissue blocks can be returned to the treating institution upon request.

 SPECIMEN SHIPPING: